 1) Use a fiber-collecting device in your washing machine.
 It’s kind of incredible really that washing machines do not come equipped with lint traps in the same way that dryers do and probably in the future, they will be.
-But since they aren’t currently, try a Lint LUV-R, a Cora Ball or a Guppyfriend (we will be giving away some Guppyfriend bags in the lead up to the 2019 Water Docs Film Festival (March 20-24).
-Sign up for our newsletter to get notified).
+But since they aren’t currently, try a Lint LUV-R (you can find this made-in-Canada filter via Organic Lifestyle), a Cora Ball or a Guppyfriend bag (you can order these from Patagonia or directly from Guppyfriend website).

 A recent study published in Marine Pollution Bulletin revealed the Lint LUV-R reduced microfibers in washing machine effluent by 87%, while the Cora Ball reduced microfibers by 26%.

 2) Wash your clothes less frequently.
 Unless you’re running marathons on a daily basis, chances are that your clothes are still respectable enough for another wear.
 We live in a germaphobic, dirt-a-phobic culture and have grown accustomed to obsessively cleaning everything, all the time.
 The less often you wash your clothes, the less microfibers your clothes will shed.
 And the longer your clothes will last, meaning you won’t have to replace them as often.

 If you want to freshen them up, get a clothing rack and hang them outside in the breeze (city humans consistently underestimate how AHmazing clothes smell after hanging outside.
 You can’t bottle that stuff).
 Getting in the habit of hang drying textiles is good practice anyway, as dryers are particularly hard on clothes.